Aser Pierrick Dipanda

 Aser Pierrick Dipanda Dicka (born 18 February 1989) is a Cameroonian professional footballer who plays as a forward.

 Career

 Born in Douala, Dipanda has spent the majority of his career playing in Spain with Valencia B, La Roda, Olímpic de Xàtiva, and Alzira.
 Dipanda then moved to India where he joined DSK Shivajians of the I-League.
 He made his debut for the club on 17 January 2016 against Sporting Goa.
-In September 2019, he was signed up by Minerva Punjab FC to play in the I-League.
+He then appeared with Calcutta-giants Mohun Bagan.
+In September 2019, he was signed up by Minerva Punjab to play in the I-League.

 In 2021, he joined newly formed Delhi FC and appeared in the 130th edition of Durand Cup.
 He later appeared in the 2021 I-League Qualifiers, in which they finished on third position.